Frequently Asked Questions

 The book was successfully funded on Kickstarter with 1,174 backers!
 If you missed the campaign, we've still got you covered.
 You can pre-order the book on our website.
-Please note that pre-orders will not ship until the book is completed in 2019.
+Please note that pre-orders will not ship until the book is completed later this year.

 When will this book be published?

-We hope to have the first copies of the book completed and shipping in the final quarter of 2019 (yes, in time for Christmas!).
+We are on track to have the first copies of the book completed and shipping in the final quarter of 2019 (yes, in time for Christmas!).